ethereum/EIPs/SIPS/SIP-GrantsDAO.md

 ## Specification

-Of the 5 signers, 3 will be community members and 2 will be team members.
-For a grant to pass and receive funding, it will require 4 approvals.
+There will be 5 signers, and for a grant to pass and receive funding it will require 4 approvals.
 If the community reaches negative consensus around a signer's performance, they can vote to replace that signer.

 ## Rationale